 Pre-anesthetic blood testing evaluates your pet’s liver and kidney function, platlets, white blood cells, and clotting times.
 This overall health overall health screen assists in determining anesthetic protocols.

-The administration of pain management and antibiotic injections aids in your pet’s comfort.
+The administration of pain management injections for your pet’s comfort.

 The procedure includes scaling, cleaning, polishing, and extractions.
 This is essential for cleaning bacteria from under the gumline, a place often missed by brushing and non-anesthetic dental.